 Top providers of eWallets with physical cards

 We will now go through the best providers of eWallets with physical cards that have gained wide recognition from users globally:

 This fintech provides a whole bunch of services: personal, business, and even merchant accounts.
 Physical and virtual cards are available for both personal and business users.
 You can accept funds and send payments in USD, EUR, and GBP currencies.
-Apart from SWIFT and SEPA transfers, Genome also supports free and instant internal transfers.
+Apart from SEPA transfers, Genome also supports free and instant internal transfers.
 This provider also brings to the table such special features as multi-level access to business wallets and merchant analytics – all this for better management of your personal and business finances.
 For extra security, one can use a token – a tiny device to confirm all the outgoing transactions from a business wallet.

 This worldwide known fintech unicorn has already expanded to American, Indian, and Australian markets, not to mention most of the EU countries.
 With plenty of pricing plans for both personal and business accounts, Revolut offers physical bank cards in metal and plastic.
 Some of the most useful features of this provider are crypto trading, personalized cards, junior accounts (for kids), cashback, and free ATM withdrawals up to a certain limit.
 Premium users can buy health and travel insurances, as well as discounts on lounge passes.